Need help to Place my LCD TV in the middle of the hall

 Comments (6)Colour...objects of interest...lighting...all add "energy' or we refer to as "movement" in a space.
 Interesting pieces of furniture with different textures and different "eye-levels".
 For instance, you can purchase 3 or 4 different forms of seating options...you are in India so you should be able to find FABULOUS furnishings for great prices.
 You could purchase a low-slung sofa, an extra large "floor pillow" (it would act as a chair or foot stool), a leather-covered round ottoman and an interesting crate/box with a slab of glass or intricate wood over top...this is your seating arrangement for the living room and will work as a great "hang-out" space that you can enjoy by yourself or with a tonne of people hanging around!
 With all that visual "movement" from one object to another to another, you will create interest!
 And "interest" is energy!
 But your best bet for energy...people!...See Moreneed desighn for my lcd unit in the living room

 Comments (7)This is wonderful how you opened the stairs - you get a real sense of the architecture and it brings in more light.
 I applaud what you have accomplished.
 I'm going to assume that the wall above is patched with quickcrete and the whole thing is painted (try to get the wall beyond under the stair too).
 If you have / want a flat screen, you might mount a swing arm wall mount for a flat panel television on the vertical wall element remaining on the right - just about 3' - 3 1/2' (around 1 meter) above the floor so that it is eye level when you are sitting.
 The swing arm support will allow you to tilt the television away from the wall ever so slightly across the nearby corner.
 This can help to eliminate glare from the nearby window and make it possible for more people in the room to view it / expand your seating possibilities.
 I reference something like http://www.cdw.com/shop/products/Chief-Thinstall-TS318SU-Medium-Dual-Swing-Arm-Wall-Mount-18in-Extension/2555661.aspx?cm_mmc=ShoppingFeeds-_-GoogleBase-_-Video/Monitors/Cards/Projector-_-2555661_Chief%20Thinstall%20TS318SU%20Medium%20Dual%20Swing%20Arm%20Wall%20Mount%20-%2018%22%22%20Extension%20-%20_CIF-TS318SU You can even mount a television tlhat is wider than the wall behind as it can sit flat on the wall and extend beyond the wall to the left when at rest like another plane in your architectural composition.
 Since the upper stair is just behind, this should be fairly safe for the electronic.
 Determine precisely where the television will be at rest before you hang the mount itself.
 Then, look for a low height chest to sit below the television.
 Ideally a chest with one open shelf near the top to hold your component receivers.
 You may want to try to run electrical to the remaining vertical wall on the right (the support for the stair landing) to get power into the wall itself, while everything is open.
 Depending upon where the nearest source is, with concrete walls, you could mount the power junction box low on the wall under the stair and drill out small diameter cord passages through the wall after placement of your components.
 Or use the baseboard area to run needed cables and power to the area behind the chest, then conceal it with baseboard trim.
 The more you can hide the power and connection cords, the sleeker the look, to match your gorgeous architectural stair element.
 If you have a larger deeper television, put it on a sideboard chest under the upper stair where you have the depth.
-In the rear area, take care with putting cables together in a cord cover - ikea has a good one that is inexpensive. http://www.ikea.com/us/en/catalog/products/20097954/ so it looks "neat" from behind when you come down the stair....See Moreneed help for my tv unit
+In the rear area, take care with putting cables together in a cord cover - ikea has a good one that is inexpensive. http://www.ikea.com/us/en/catalog/products/20097954/ so it looks "neat" from behind when you come down the stair....See MoreNeed help to Place my LCD TV in the middle of the hall

 - 11 years ago